ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/development-basics/index.md

 [Google C++ style guide], with the [Chromium C++ style guide] layered on top to provide additional guidelines and clarify ambiguities.

-The [Modern C++ use in Chromium] document lists which of the many new features introduced in the C++11, 14, and 17 standard are allowed.
-ChromiumOS follows the list except:
+The [Modern C++ use in Chromium] document lists which new C++ features are allowed.
+ChromiumOS follows the list.

-1. std::optional.
-It is banned on Chromium due to its undefined behavior when a std::nullopt is dereferenced.
-However, ChromiumOS C++ is hardened and will crash in such cases.
-Use std::optional instead of absl::optional.
-2. C++20.
-Chromium does not allow C++20 features at all.
-ChromiumOS supports C++20 and developers may use C++20 features.

 New C++ programs should go into new directories in the [platform2 repository], which is checked out to `src/platform2`.